sensu/sensu-docs/content/sensu-go/6.3/operations/monitor-sensu/monitor-sensu-with-sensu.md

 This example uses the `-r` (rename) flag to specify a shorter name for the dynamic runtime asset: `http-checks`.

+To confirm that the asset is ready to use, run:

 {{< code shell >}}
 sensuctl asset list
 {{< /code >}}

-The response should list the `http-checks` dynamic runtime assets
+The response should list the `http-checks` dynamic runtime asset:

 {{< code shell >}}
      Name                                       URL                                    Hash